 Judging by your reaction to our Facebook photos, the affection for the red phone box survives.

-On Facebook we asked how much it was to make a phone call?
+On Facebook we asked how much it was to make a phone call.
 Can you remember?
-Head over to our page and see if you were right.
+Head over to the Golden Charter Facebook page and see if you were right.